24 Apr How United Way Simcoe Muskoka Decides Which Agencies to Fund

 - Children and youth get involved, are connected to our community, take responsibility and lead

 - Children and youth can better handle life’s challenges and make healthy choices

 - Families have enhanced skills to develop better intra-family relationships

 - Parents and caregivers have increased coping strategies and/or enhanced parenting skills

-We send out the application guidelines each fall and invite local agencies to submit an Expression of Interest.
+When it’s allocation time, we send out the application guidelines and invite local agencies to submit an Expression of Interest.
 The organizations that meet our criteria are then invited to submit an application.
 We provide support to agencies as they complete their application to give them the best chance of success.